Azure/azure-quickstart-templates/201-cosmosdb-advanced-threat-protection-create-account/README.md

 This ARM template is intented to create a **CosmosDB Account** quickly with the **minimal required values** and **Advanced Threat Protection**.

 CosmosDB Advanced Threat Protection is a unified package for advanced CosmosDB security capabilities.
+See the [official documentation]( https://go.microsoft.com/fwlink/?linkid=2097603) for more information.

 `Tags : CosmosDB, Advanced Threat Protection`